teachingasart/2019/Assignments/5_Final/Jiwon_Shin.md

 The written material for this workshop is also available on [this webpage](https://js6450.github.io/random/), and the presentation used is available on [this webpage](https://js6450.github.io/random/present.html).

 ### What is Random?
 (15 Min)
 Draw what you think random looks like on a piece of paper.
 Then discuss whether the drawing is truly random or not.
+(Examples of student drawings at the workshop below.)
 ![Image of student drawings of random](img/random-drawings.jpg)

 Watch sections of videos that explain concepts of random in [every day context](https://www.youtube.com/embed/9rIy0xY99a0) and in [context of computer science](https://www.youtube.com/embed/GtOt7EBNEwQ), and continue discussion about random in context of computer science & programming.